flintlib/flintlib.github.io/workshop2026.md

 ## Practical information

 * The Wi-Fi is extremely poor, but Ethernet cables are available.
 Bring an Ethernet to USB adapter if you need one.
+* The room 74 ("visio") is reserved for the whole week.
+* The room 73 just in front is reserved for the whole week except Friday 10:30-12:00.
+* The coffee machine is reserved for the whole week except Monday 10:00-12:00 (combinatorics seminar) and Friday 13:00-15:30 (graph theory seminar)

 ## Discussion